 Krakow Old Town is the most beautiful and most popular part of the city, but it is the charming and historic Jewish Quarter of Kazimierz, where its history really comes to life.

-City Walks Krakow offers a free tour to this area in the afternoons, and it comes highly recommended if you want a thought-provoking insight into Krakow’s tragic past.
+City Walks Krakow offers a free tour of this area in the afternoons, and it comes highly recommended if you want a thought-provoking insight into Krakow’s tragic past.

 So, why not join this tour another day instead of on the same day as the Old Town tour, I hear you ask?
 Simply put, because there is much more to do the next day!